odelay-tomato/odelay-tomato.github.io/_posts/2023-11-13-a-reformed-runner.md

 ## A reformed runner's view on walking

-My wife asked me how I was doing after deciding to not run anymore.
+My wife asked me how I was doing after deciding to stop running (as a form of exercise).
 I said I kind of miss it but I also don't.
 There was a lot of back and forth with incomplete thoughts and insights.
 But after sleeping, rather dozing on it here's where I'm at:

 I miss running because...
  - of an error in judgement: speed = good workout.